 - Spacing Between Fields: Use the slider to set the vertical spacing (in pixels) between each form field.

-Text Size Options
+Text

 - Click on the Change Text Style (1) button to visit the Design section and manage your font sizes and styles.